POSTs a

 Your receiver should record one

 workflow.lifecycle.started, a sequence ofworkflow_step.lifecycle.*deliveries (one started + one terminal per step), and finally aworkflow.lifecycle.succeeded(orfailed/cancelled).
-A401response from your receiver — for example, when the secrets do not match — surfaces in Nuon as a delivery failure and the event is not retried. -
+A401response from your receiver, such as when the secrets do not match, is a delivery failure.
+See Delivery guarantees and failures. -

 When you are done, remove the webhook: